 (Proverbs 4:9 KJV) She shall give to thine head an ornament of grace: a crown of glory shall she deliver to thee.

-(Proverbs 4:9 NAS77) "She will place on your head a garland of grace; She will present you with a crown of beauty."
+(Proverbs 4:9 NAS77) "She will place on your head a garland of grace; She will present you with a crown of beauty."and changes it to

 (Proverbs 11:7 KJV) When a wicked man dieth, his expectation shall perish: and the hope of unjust men perisheth.